Tough, versatile and comfortable - and now available with 204hp

 - Alarm not standard on any model

-The Toyota Hilux is one of the most recognisable pickup names on the market.
-The first one went on sale in 1968, and the Hilux quickly established an enviable reputation as a durable workhorse and capable off-roader.
-This review covers the eighth-generation Hilux, which dates from mid-2016 and is set to get a major update in 2020.
+The Toyota Hilux is one of the world's best known pickup trucks.
+Dating all the way back to 1968, it quickly established an outstanding reputation as a durable workhorse and capable off-roader.
+This 2021 Toyota Hilux review covers the eighth-generation model, which was launched in 2016 and received a major facelift in late 2020.